26am/country_select/README.md

-# Deprecated: This fork was originally created to support an old version of doorkeeper that we no longer run.
+# Deprecated: This fork was originally created to support apps that no longer use it.
 Don't use this fork.

 # Rails – Country Select
 [![Build Status](https://travis-ci.org/stefanpenner/country_select.png?branch=master)](https://travis-ci.org/stefanpenner/country_select)